kaysworkss/Kay-s-Website/README.md

-my first attempt in creating a website intial code from claud
+my first attempt in creating a website intial code from claude